gpshead/al-ai-demo/README.md

 4. I have not code reviewed anything generated here beyond having skimmed it as it was generated and thinking _"neat! this is along the lines of what I was expecting - I am okay with executing it"_.
 5. Not specifying the interface or things like how to handle PNG resolutions was intentional.
 I wanted to see what it came up with.
 EPS as generally vector and PNG as bitmap it appears to have made a choice that greatly simplified its implementation.
 If we wanted dynamic PNG output sizes we'd need to ask for that...
 Good example of follow on work along with things like antialiasing and color support.
 6. The most useful models for serious work today cost real $money.

+## Why didn't I include the full Claude Code console log or a terminal screen capture video

+Who's got time for that? (read: _someone else_ surely does) - It is interesting.
+But I think the most interesting thing you can do is to try this type of exercise for yourself.

 ## Interesting tips for Claude Code CLI users